 We discourage bringing bicycles to the Institute.

-Debate supplies are largely an individual choice but everyone will need a spiral notebook, letter- or legal-sized paper to flow practice debates, and an assortment of writing implements.
+Debate supplies are largely an individual choice but everyone will need a laptop, spiral notebook, letter- or legal-sized paper to flow practice debates, and an assortment of writing implements.
 Students should also bring laptop stands and USB/jump drives.

 Neither grades nor credit are awarded for attending the National High School Institute.

-Students must abide by the curfew hours set forth: Sunday-Thursday 10:00 pm; Friday-Saturday 11:00 pm; unless otherwise determined by the Division Director.
+Residential students must abide by the curfew hours set forth: Sunday-Thursday 10:00 pm; Friday-Saturday 11:00 pm; unless otherwise determined by the Division Director.

 A: No. At this time, we do not offer programs with curriculum specific to these events.

 Field trips are included in the tuition cost for the NHSI.
 Previous field trips have included Navy Pier, the Lincoln Park Zoo, and the Chicago Museum Campus.
 Students may consider bringing a small amount of spending money if they wish.